ReeceGoding/Frustration-One-Year-With-R/README.md

     better way?
 R is supposed to be good with this sort of stuff*” become frequent when wanting to work by row.

--   So what happens if, when manipulating a matrix, you try to write the `sapply()` that the rest of the language has taught you to expect?
+-   So what happens if, when manipulating a matrix, you write the `sapply()` that the rest of the language has taught you to expect?
-    It typically gets treated like a vector in column-order.
+    At best, it gets treated like a vector in column-order.

     ``` r
     (mat <- matrix(1:9, nrow = 3, byrow = TRUE))